Sebastian D. Melzer

 Journal Papers

-• Local compactness does not always imply spatiality with Guram Bezhanishvili, Ranjitha Raviprakash, and Anna Laura Suarez. arXiv Preprint, 2025. (view)
+1. Local compactness does not always imply spatiality with Guram Bezhanishvili, Ranjitha Raviprakash, and Anna Laura Suarez.
+Questions Answers Gen. Topology, 2025.
+To appear. (view preprint)

 Theses